ozontech/kelp/README.md

     // Installing (if not installed) the apk file
     // of the demo app (showcase app) on an Android device.

-    // Demo app apk must be placed here: /.idea/kelp/demoApp-0.12.0.apk
+    // Demo app apk must be placed here with this name: /.idea/kelp/demoApp-VERSION_NAME.apk
+    // For example: /.idea/kelp/demoApp-0.12.0.apk
-    // Plugin will acquire the latest version from apkInstalling.latestVersion.file (for example, 0.12.0)
+    // The plugin will acquire the latest version from the apk file name (for example, 0.12.0).
+    // If the app is not installed OR installed, but has a lower
-    // and install an apk file with that version (from a path above) on the device.
+    // version, the plugin will install the apk on the device.
-    "apkInstalling": {
-      "latestVersion": {
-        // looks in this file
-        "file": "/gradle/libs.versions.toml",
-        // for this regex.
-Text in the named group "version"
-        // MUST contain "versionName" of the demo apk "regex": "demoApp=\"(?<version>[a-zA-Z0-9.-]+)\""
-      },
-    }
+    "apkInstallation": true
   }
 }
 ```